Gift Acceptance, Counting and Reporting Policy

 - A gift agreement documents the mutual understanding between a donor and the university in relation to the donor’s charitable contribution.
 A formal gift agreement is generally required for new obligations entered into by the university, both for multi-year commitments and outright gifts of $20,000 or more.
 Examples include, but are not limited to: new endowed funds; new and/or newly named physical spaces (e.g., building, facility, or portion thereof); and new and/or newly named academic units, programs, or centers.
 In general, the terms of any gift should be as flexible as possible to permit the most productive use of the funds over time, while clearly stating the intent of the donor.

-- Information appearing in a gift agreement includes, but is not limited to: the dollar amount of the charitable gift/pledge; any restrictions on gift designation and/or use; pledge payment schedule; and recognition, as well as any other requirements or obligations agreed upon by the donor and the university.
+- Information appearing in a gift agreement includes, but is not limited to: the dollar amount of the charitable gift/pledge; the purpose and use of the fund if new and any restrictions; pledge payment schedule; and recognition, as well as any other requirements or obligations agreed upon by the donor and the university.

 - Gifts/pledges that are not documented by formal gift agreement generally need to be documented in some other way.
 For gifts of less than $20,000, a signed letter of intent or university gift/pledge form is generally sufficient documentation.
 The university will provide donors with a letter of intent template or gift/pledge form, as appropriate, in those cases.
 When adding to an existing fund, no specifications on how the money will be spent can be made.